akame0x01/loja-virtual-java/README.md

 ### Loja Virtual Java

-this is an project that i made when i starting learn Java and when i finish it, i forgot to up in github ;)
+this is an project that i did when i started learning Java and when i finish it, i forgot to up in github ;)